-Researchers in land-use change and socio-ecological systems, Karlsruhe Institute of Technology (KIT), Campus Alpin (IMK-IFU), Garmisch-Partenkirchen, Germany
+Researchers in land-use change modelling and ecosystem/biodiversity modelling, Karlsruhe Institute of Technology (KIT), Campus Alpin (IMK-IFU), Garmisch-Partenkirchen, Germany

-The Helmholtz Association is providing long-term investment for the establishment of a new Research Group on Land Use Change at Karlsruhe Institute of Technology’s Campus Alpin (IMK-IFU) located in Garmisch-Partenkirchen (http://www.imk-ifu.kit.edu/institute.php).
+The Helmholtz Association is providing long-term investment for a Research Group on Land Use Change at Karlsruhe Institute of Technology’s Campus Alpin (IMK-IFU) located in Garmisch-Partenkirchen (http://www.imk-ifu.kit.edu/institute.php).
 The Research Group aims to advance knowledge of the causes and consequences of change in socio-ecological systems from local to global scales (see: www.imk-ifu.kit.edu/land_use_change.php).
 We are currently recruiting two postdoctoral researchers in the fields of

-You will have a PhD degree in a relevant discipline, and strong quantitative skills, for example, in computer modelling and the analysis of large-scale datasets in the environmental sciences (GIS experience alone is insufficient).
-Experience with statistical analysis, scenario analysis, GIS and computational social sciences and/or modelling the links between ecosystem functions and biodiversity is desirable.
+You will have a PhD degree in a relevant discipline (or equivalent experience) and demonstrable strong quantitative skills in computer modelling and the analysis of large-scale datasets in the environmental sciences (GIS experience alone is insufficient).
+Experience with statistical analysis, scenario analysis, ecological economics, computational social sciences and/or modelling the links between ecosystem functions and biodiversity is desirable.
 Candidates should be familiar with a programming language (Java, C++, Fortran or equivalent) and have experience with high-end computing.
 You will need to have proficiency in the English language, both spoken and in writing.

 Applications that are incomplete or do not address these criteria will not be considered.
-Interviews will be held during the period 7-9 February 2017.
+Interviews will be held on 20-21 July 2017.

 KIT strives to achieve gender balance at all levels of employment.
 We therefore particularly encourage female candidates to apply for this position.
-With appropriate qualifications, applications from persons with handicaps will be treated with preference.
+With appropriate qualifications, applications from persons with handicaps are treated preferentially.